suzanne64/insitu/README.md

 WaveGlider server relies on the time zone of the local computer.
 Change the time zone on your computer to UTC (British Summer) for the duration of the SASSIE experiment.

+A cron command has five arguments at the begging:
+1. which minutes to run on    * means all
+2. whih hours to run on
+3 which days to run on
+4. what months to run on       i think.
+5. what day of week

+Where all time is local.

+examples:
+0 */3 * * *
+would 3:00, 6:00, 9:00, ... every day

+For test running I would use. something like
+*/5 * * * *        which runs every 5 mins on the 5s

 Setup a cron job to run the code every three hours.
 In your terminal window

 1. type crontab -e		(opens a vi editor window)